acend/container-basics-training/content/en/docs/11/_index.md

 ## Listing images

-We already stumbled about the command to list Docker images.
+We already stumbled upon the command to list Docker images.
 See [lab 02](../02/).

 ## Viewing logs of containers